tomasneupauer/ntsim-fvat/docs/components.md

 ## BitOr
 - Description:
-  - Performs bitwise OR on a pair of bytes
+  - Performs a bitwise OR on a pair of bytes
 - Inputs:
   - A - Input byte A
   - B - Input byte B